wmau/PythonForNeuro/README.md

 # Setting up PyCharm (IDE)

-In a later exercise, we will use an Integrated Development Environment (https://en.wikipedia.org/wiki/Integrated_development_environment).
+In a later exercise, we will use an [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment).
 IDEs have notable advantages over Jupyter Notebooks and developing code in an IDE is very useful.
-Download it here: https://www.jetbrains.com/pycharm/download/#section=windows.
+Download it [here](https://www.jetbrains.com/pycharm/download/#section=windows).

 At the end of the installation, it will ask you to create a new project.
 It should get you to a window that looks something like this: